Upper bounds for constant slope $p$-adic families of modular forms: Crystalline lifts with prescribed slope

 Here, $\log_p(-)$ means the logarithm with base $p$ ({\em not} the $p$-adic logarithm). \begin{proposition} Assume that $p > 3$ and fix any choice of $k$, $s$, and $h$ as above. \begin{enumerate} \item If $h$ satisfies \eqref{eqn:star}, then $X_{k,s,h}$ is non-empty. \item Either $X_{k,s,h}$ is empty, or there exists a $k' \in X_{k,s,h}$ such that

-\end{enumerate} \end{proposition} During the proof of Proposition \ref{prop:counting-prop} we will need the following lemma. \begin{lemma} If $n\geq 1$ and $I=(x_1,x_2)$ is a connected open interval of real numbers with length $\ell = x_2-x_1 > 0$, then $I$ contains an arithmetic progression of integers modulo $n$ of length at least $\floor{{\ceil{\ell}-1\over n}}$. \end{lemma} \begin{proof} Clear. \end{proof} \begin{proof}[Proof of Proposition \ref{prop:counting-prop}] The proof will show both statements simultaneously.
+\end{enumerate} \end{proposition} During the proof of Proposition \ref{prop:counting-prop} we will need the following lemma. \begin{lemma} Fix $k \in \mathbb{Z}$, an integer $n\geq 1$, and a non-empty open interval $I = (x_1,x_2)$ of length $\ell =x_2-x_1$.
+Then, the length of the arithmetic progression of integers that lie in $I$ and are congruent to $k$ modulo $n$ is at least $\floor{{\ceil{\ell}-1\over n}}$. \end{lemma} \begin{proof} Clear. \end{proof} \begin{proof}[Proof of Proposition \ref{prop:counting-prop}] The proof will show both statements simultaneously.
 To start, write $Y_{k,h}$ for the set of integers $k'$ satisfying just (i) and (iii) above.
 Thus $X_{k,s,h} \subset Y_{k,h}$.
 The set $Y_{k,h}$ is bounded by (iii), so use condition (i) to write

 for integers $m$ and $M$ with $M \geq 0$.
 By Lemma \ref{lemma:arith-prog} we can estimate $M$ based on $p$ and $h$.
 Let us omit that for now and deduce information about $X_{k,s,h}$.

 Suppose that we know $M \geq 3p^t$ where $t\geq 0$ is an integer.
 We claim that this is enough to get a $k' \in X_{k,s,h}$ such that $v_p(k'-k) \geq t$ (in particular $X_{k,s,h}$ is non-empty).
 To see this, choose $0\leq j \leq p^t-1$ such that $v_p(m+j) \geq t$.
 Since $M \geq 3p^t$, the elements $k'_i = k + (m+j + ip^t)(p-1)$ for $i=0,1,2$ all lie in $Y_{k,h}$ and satisfy $v_p(k_i'-k)\geq t$.
 On the other hand, the $k_i'$ are also either consecutive odd or consecutive even integers modulo $p+1$.
 Since $p > 3$, they must be distinct and so at least one of them is in $X_{k,s,h}$, proving our claim.